 Professor of Science Education | email@example.com | Started at Bethel: 1999

-Paulson focuses her research on trustworthy practices for learning science in grades preK – 12, including using NGSS scientific practices of investigation and engineering, developing and using performance assessments and creating authentic scenarios.
-She has led the GEMS (Girls in Engineering, Math, and Science) program for the last five years, coordinates the STEM certification program, and teaches Life Science Concepts, Applied STEM Practices, and Science Curriculum and Methods: Elementary, Middle, and High School.
-Paulson also teaches Curriculum and Instruction in Higher Education for the Ed.D. program
+Paulson focuses her research on trustworthy practices for learning science, focusing specifically on scientific practices.
+She has led the GEMS program, coordinates the STEM certification program, teaches Life Science Concepts, Applied STEM Practices, and Science Curriculum and Methods at all levels.
+Paulson also teaches in the Ed.D. program.

 Pearson has focused her research and professional work in pre-service teacher education, professional development for early childhood educators, online education, and infant mental health.
 Her teaching specialties include premature infants, infant mental health, early childhood special education, and development of early childhood teachers.

 Associate Professor of Education | email@example.com | Started at Bethel: 1997

 My expertise is in Literacy for K-2 children and Kindergarten education.
 I am passionate about working with teacher candidates as they learn to teach young children in developmentally, active, and creative ways.
 My research interest is the importance of play in children's school experience.

 Professor of Education | firstname.lastname@example.org | Started at Bethel: 1997